SnowX65/paurus_home_assigment/README.md

         Country's taxation type (W or G).

-        And picks the best available tax method (rate vs. fixed amount) for the best possible return.
+        And picks the best available tax taxMethod (rate vs. fixed amount) for the best possible return.

 #### Example API calls